dong881/audio-processor/README.md

 ## API Usage

+### Submit Processing Job

-Send a POST request to the `/process` endpoint.
+Send a POST request to the `/process` endpoint to start asynchronous processing.

 **Endpoint:** `POST /process`